kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-bun.md

 - Bun is an npm-compatible package manager with familiar commands.
 - Bun is a JavaScript bundler with best-in-class performance.
 - Bun is a Jest-compatible test runner with support for snapshot testing, mocking, and code coverage.

+> Anthropic acquires Bun at Dec 2025: https://bun.com/blog/bun-joins-anthropic
+>
+> Claude Code ships as a Bun executable to millions of users.
+If Bun breaks, Claude Code breaks.
+Anthropic has direct incentive to keep Bun excellent.

 ## Quickstart
 ```sh